saltstack/salt/doc/topics/troubleshooting/index.rst

 Using salt-call
 ===============

-The salt-call command was originally developed for aiding in the development of new salt modules.
+The ``salt-call`` command was originally developed for aiding in the development of new salt modules.
 Since then many applications have arisen for the salt-call command that is bundled with the salt minion.
-These range from the original intent of the salt-call, development assistance, to gathering large amounts of data from complex calls like state.highstate.
+These range from the original intent of the salt-call, development assistance, to gathering large amounts of data from complex calls like :doc:`state.highstate</ref/modules/all/salt.modules.state>`.

 When developing the state tree it is generally recommended to invoke state.highstate with salt-call, this displays a great deal more information